About Skyline Direct Loans

 About Naylors Finance Loans

 This Yorkshire-based doorstep lender was established in 1978.
 The original company was setup as J&R Naylors of Wakefield Ltd that they changed in 2012.
 This explains why they previously used www.jrnaylors.co.uk.
 Over time they have spread across regions, but they aren’t fully national.
 This has been an interesting doorstep lender to monitor over the past year.
 On past Alexa stat checks, they had managed to climb up to rank 2nd behind Provident and then on a later check they took the very top spot for a short time.
 They have however since dropped down behind Mutual, Morses Club and Provident Ireland.
+Now in 2020 they are Alexa unranked.
 It isn’t clear where that surge came from, although we’d guess at Google search advertising.

 General coverage areas include areas of East Midlands, North East, North West, West Midlands and Yorkshire & the Humber.
 It is stated that they are continually expanding across new areas.
 Just be aware that all new customers must now be aged at least 21.
 When starting off, a small loan of £100 will always be provided that can in time be bumped up to £400.
 Just a single repayment term of 27 weeks is provided (approx 6 months).
 An interesting recent upgrade to payments has been made.
 Whilst an agent must initially visit you, moving forward you’ll be able to repay by standing order or by recurring debit card payments if you don’t want agent collections.